SCIInstitute/ShapeWorks/docs/users/install.md

 Please make sure that you download the [latest ShapeWorks binary release](https://github.com/SCIInstitute/ShapeWorks/releases/latest), or up-to-date development builds from the master branch for [Windows](https://github.com/SCIInstitute/ShapeWorks/releases/tag/dev-windows) *(remember these are in-progress development builds, not official releases).*

+!!! warning "Windows 11: Smart App Control affects Python features"
+    On Windows 11, a security feature called **Smart App Control** will block the Python libraries that ShapeWorks installs. **ShapeWorks Studio itself will still run**, and you can use its grooming, optimization, and analysis features normally.
+However, the following will not work until Smart App Control is turned off:

+    - Python use cases (`python RunUseCase.py ...`)
+    - Jupyter notebook examples
+    - DeepSSM and other Python-based features inside Studio

+    If affected, you will see errors like:

+    *"ImportError: DLL load failed while importing vtkWebCore: An Application Control policy has blocked this file."*

+    This happens because ShapeWorks relies on common scientific Python libraries (VTK, PyTorch, etc.) that are not digitally signed by Microsoft.
+    Smart App Control blocks unsigned files, even though they are safe.
+    Most other scientific Python tools (PyTorch, SciPy, OpenCV, ...) have the same issue.

+    **To turn Smart App Control off:**

+    1. Click the **Start** button and type **Smart App Control**.
+    2. Click **Smart App Control settings**.
+    3. Select **Off**.

+    **Important:** Turning Smart App Control off is a one-way change.
+The only way to turn it back on later is to reset Windows.
+If you are unsure whether your computer has Smart App Control enabled, the `install_shapeworks.bat` script will detect it and warn you.

 1. Download and install Miniconda for Windows.
 [https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe)